cysouw/diathesis/text/c01_introduction.md

 ### Combining diatheses

 Different diatheses can be applied one after the other, forming ~~stacks~~ of diatheses.
 The term 'stacking' is introduced here explicitly in opposition to 'subordinating'.
-Subordination (see Chapter [-@sec:subordination]) leads to non-coherent multi-clause constructions, while stacks always remain coherent and thus monoclausal.
+Subordination leads to non-coherent multi-clause constructions, while stacks always remain coherent and thus monoclausal.

 Stacked diatheses can lead to convoluted role-remappings.
 A beautiful example of such stacking of diatheses is given by Dixon [-@dixon2014: 252] for the Amazonian language Paumarí.
 Here, the root *noki-* 'to see' is transparently related to the meaning 'to show' through a series of derivational diatheses, viz. *noki-* 'to see', *noki-a-* 'to be visible', *na-noki-a-* 'to become visible', and finally *na-noki-a-hi-* 'to make become visible' i.e. 'to show'.